 After the AUTOEXEC.BAT and CONFIG.SYS files have been copied on to your system, press any key to continue.
-If the \TOUCH directory was erased or did not exist prior to running the installation program, the following screen appears prompting you to calibrate the touch screen.
+If the \TOUCH directory was erased or did not exist prior to running the installation program, you will be prompted as to whether or not you would like to calibrate the touch screen.
+Your PowerStation will not run properly if the touch screen is not calibrated.
 Otherwise, you are finished reinstalling the Shell software.